 Section 79 assumed landmark significance given the growth of e-commerce, internet as also Social networking.
 In the last one decade, we have seen tremendous growth of third party data on the internet.
-Social networking has ensured, that the third party data grows by leaps and bounds.
+Social networking has ensured that the third party data grows by leaps and bounds.

 In this context, Section 79 of the Information Technology Act 2000 assumes landmark significance.
 This section has subsequently been amended in the Information Technology Act 2000, by means of the Information Technology Amendment Act 2008.

-This website aims to provide information on various aspects of Section 79 and their ramifications upon the day-to-day business activities of intermediaries, network service providers and all other legal entities who are providing any services of any kind whatsoever on the internet or on computers, computer systems and computer networks or on communication devices.
+This website aims to provide information on various aspects of Section 79 and their ramifications upon the day-to-day business activities of intermediaries, network service providers and all other legal entities who are providing services of any kind whatsoever on the internet or on computers, computer systems and computer networks or on communication devices.